 Bala Reef, Little Andaman

 Turtle Nesting @ Diglipur, Snorkelling @ Ross & Smith Islands, Mangrove boat rides @ Mayabunder, Stay in an Andamanese hut @ Long Island

-As a part of Eco Tourism initiative, there are many destinations in Andamans which are being developed sustainably.
-While the accommodation and facilities may be very basic but these locations truely take you close to nature away from the hustle bustle of life.
+As a part of Eco-Tourism initiative, there are many destinations in Andamans which are being developed sustainably.
+While the accommodation and facilities may be very basic but these locations truly take you close to nature away from the hustle bustle of life.
 We had visited Mayabunder, Diglipur and Long Island via an exhilarating road trip and we would definitely want to visit Little Andaman the next time.

 How to get there: Little Andaman can be reached by daily government ferries from Phoenix Bay and Haddo Wharf in Port Blair.
 The journey takes 6-8 hours.
 There are helicopters also available that fly connect Little Andaman and booking needs to be done well in advance.

 The beaches in Little Andaman are pristine and beautiful and there are also a couple of waterfalls.
 You can try snorkeling, diving and game fishing.
 A perfect location for relaxing and indulging in the art of doing nothing.

 Visit Barren Island on a charter boat or by Helicopter

 Barren Island volcano is India’s only active volcano and you might remember it from news of volcanic eruptions in 2016 & 2017.
 While you cannot get down on the island, you can take a trip around the island on a speedboat or a helicopter.
 You would need a permit from Forest Department to do so.